Public Trump impeachment hearings open in Congress | DW | 13.11.2019

 Speaking at the hearing in opening comments on Wednesday, Kent said he did not believe the US should ask other countries to engage in "selective, politically associated investigations" and that such "selective actions'' undermine the rule of law regardless of the country.

 Kent said he never saw any efforts by US officials to shield from scrutiny a Ukrainian natural gas company, Burisma, where Hunter Biden, son of Joe Biden, sat on the board.
-Kent said he raised concerns in 2015 that his status could create the perception of a conflict of interest.
+Kent also said he raised concerns in 2015 that Hunter Biden's role at the company could create the perception of a conflict of interest.

 In his first comments, Taylor told House lawmakers that he noticed there were two policy channels operating with Ukraine, a "regular'' and an "irregular'' one.